Graveflli/Notes/NeedToLearn.md

 9. pacman -Qi ...
 10. pacman -Qsq linux

-Guo: every kernel you have need to use dkms for process the kernel's hearder
+*Guo: every kernel you have need to use dkms for process the kernel's hearder*

+---

-yay:
+## yay:
 1. yay update
 2. pacman -Ql
 3. yay -R ...

+---

-ydcv/crow:
+## ydcv/crow:
-# ydcv can't use these days, and we can go to github to see that Readme.md to connect youdao's API
-# when ydcv can't use, Ghlin using some command to find the replace software:
+*ydcv can't use these days, and we can go to github to see that Readme.md to connect youdao's API* *when ydcv can't use, Ghlin using some command to find the replace software:*
 1. yay -Ss google trans   ->  find trans_package that uses google's API -> find crow
 2. yay -S crow-translate
 3. pacman -Ql crow-translate | grep bin   ->   to find the executable files XXX which is ...bin/XXX